-In 2022 there will be several speciality Visual Art programs which Year 7 will be able to explore outside of the Cubs Art Club.
-These semesterised groups consist of Digital Animation and Ceramic Classes.
-These programs are open to all students of the College who have specific interest in the medium being explored.
+In 2023, Year 7 will also be able to explore Ceramics as a specialty Visual Art program beyond our Cubs Art Club.
+This program is open to all students of the College who have specific interest in the medium being explored.